pprabhu78/Streamline/docs/ProgrammingGuideDLSS_RR.md

 // Using helpers from sl_dlss_d.h

-sl::DLSSOptimalSettings dlssSettings;
+sl::DLSSDOptimalSettings dlssdSettings;
 sl::DLSSOptions dlssdOptions;
 // These are populated based on user selection in the UI dlssdOptions.mode = myUI->getDLSSMode(); // e.g. sl::eDLSSModeBalanced;
 dlssdOptions.outputWidth = myUI->getOutputWidth();    // e.g 1920;
 dlssdOptions.outputHeight = myUI->getOutputHeight(); // e.g. 1080;
-// Now let's check what should our rendering resolution be if(SL_FAILED(result, slDLSSGetOptimalSettings(dlssOptions, dlssSettings)) {
+// Now let's check what should our rendering resolution be if(SL_FAILED(result, slDLSSDGetOptimalSettings(dlssdOptions, dlssdSettings)) {
     // Handle error here
 }
-// Setup rendering based on the provided values in the sl::DLSSSettings structure myViewport->setSize(dlssSettings.renderWidth, dlssSettings.renderHeight);
+// Setup rendering based on the provided values in the sl::DLSSSettings structure myViewport->setSize(dlssdSettings.renderWidth, dlssdSettings.renderHeight);
 ```

-Note that the structure `sl::DLSSOptimalSettings` will upon return from `slDLSSGetOptimalSettings` contain information pertinent to DLSS dynamic resolution min and max source image sizes (if dynamic resolution is supported).
+Note that the structure `sl::DLSSDOptimalSettings` will upon return from `slDLSSDGetOptimalSettings` contain information pertinent to DLSS dynamic resolution min and max source image sizes (if dynamic resolution is supported).

 ### 4.0 TAG ALL REQUIRED RESOURCES
 #### 4.1 Buffers to tag